emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has continue watching + history when you make account. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
+1. Site is difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

 ***